minicpp/MiniJava-Compiler/README.md

 It should be able to run on windows XP/7/8/10.
 To make it run, all you need to have is a java runtime environment.

-The formal grammar definition of Minijava can be found at the jtb file [the jtb file](eMiniJava/src/mini/minijava.jtb).
+The formal grammar definition of Minijava can be found at [the jtb file](eMiniJava/src/mini/minijava.jtb).